ngwese/tambla-docs/README.md

 ## overview

-tambla is tool to explore polyrhythms and syncopation. patterns consist of four rows. rows have 2-16 triggers with velocity, duration, and chance values per step. holding down a key generates notes at the given pitch with the trigger pattern in the first (top most) row. each subsequent key held,
+_tambla_ affords exploration of polyrhythms and syncopation. patterns consist of four rows. rows have 2-16 triggers with velocity, duration, and chance values per step. holding down a key generates notes at the given pitch with the trigger pattern in the first (top most) row. each subsequent key held,